Nonlinear Schr\"odinger Kernel for hardware acceleration in machine learning inference: Introduction

 These trends call for a fresh look into the design of machine learning and computing systems that can operate with small training datasets, offer low latency, and do not rely on ever-increasing computational performance and memory size.
 Among several alternative approaches to computing is the use of analog systems to efficiently perform specialized computations, an approach that echoes the early days of computing \cite{Isaacson2014}.
-An attractive attribute of analog systems is that they do not need to be trained.
-However, purely analog computing systems are susceptible to noise and can be unreliable.
-A modern approach to analog computing is one where it does not replace a digital computer but rather a natural system serving as an analog hardware accelerator for the digital computer \cite{Solli2015}.
-For example, one can simulate the properties of an inaccessible and complex system, such as hydrodynamic phenomena, with a more user-friendly proxy system such as wave propagation in a nonlinear optical fiber which is governed by the same differential equation.
-A natural computer based on such rapid dynamics can be a proxy for the computation of fluid dynamics phenomena \cite{Solli2015}.
-When considering the vast amount of parameter space that needs to be explored, the benefits are even greater.
-A related framework is to exploit wave propagation in a metamaterial to perform specialized computational tasks such as solving integral equations \cite{Estakhri2019}.
-Indeed, integral equations are ubiquitous in science and engineering and perform a specific transformation of an input function.
-Inverse-problem optimization is used to design a metamaterial that emulates a specific integral equation.
-With an instrument capable of capturing the output of such natural computers in realtime, billions of scenarios can be readily acquired on an ultrashort timescale to map the vast space of complex outputs that emerge from nonlinear response to different inputs.
-A third example of physical computing pertains to the optical emulation of neural networks.
-The goal here is to use lasers and spatial modulators or integrated optical circuits to emulate the architecture of a neural network.
-Specific recent examples include the use of spatial light modulators for matrix manipulation or using integrated optical circuits \cite{Lin2018} \cite{George2019}\cite{wetzstein2020inference}.
+An attractive attribute of analog systems is that they do not need to be trained; however, purely analog computing systems are susceptible to noise and do not scale.
+A modern approach to analog computing is one where analog does not replace but rather serves as a hardware accelerator for a digital computer \cite{Solli2015}.
+For example, one can simulate the properties of an inaccessible and complex system, such as that underlying hydrodynamic phenomena, with a more user-friendly proxy system, such as wave propagation in a nonlinear optical fiber, which is governed by the same differential equations.
+A natural computer based on such rapid dynamics can serve as a surrogate for the computation of fluid dynamics phenomena \cite{Solli2015}.
+When considering the vast parameter space that needs to be explored, the benefits are even greater.
+A related framework could involve the use of wave propagation in a metamaterial to perform specialized computational tasks such as solving specific integral equations \cite{Estakhri2019}.
+With an instrument capable of capturing the output of such natural computers in real time, billions of scenarios can be readily acquired on an ultrashort timescale to map the vast space of complex outputs that emerge from the nonlinear responses to different inputs.
+Another example of physical computing pertains to the emulation of a neural network with optical circuits.
+The goal here is to use lasers and spatial light modulators or integrated optical circuits to mimic the architecture of a neural network.
+Specific recent examples include the use of spatial light modulators for matrix manipulation or using integrated optical circuits \cite{Lin2018}\cite{George2019}\cite{wetzstein2020inference}.
 Neural networks implemented in software have been utilized for solving inverse problems in optics, including phase retrieval for ultrashort pulse reconstruction using frequency resolved optical gating (FROG) \cite{krumbugel1996direct}\cite{zahavy2018deep} and the analysis of modulation instability in an optical fiber \cite{narhi2018machine}.